 English as a Foreign language

 An excellent EFL resource is BBC Learning English.
 It presents grammar and vocabulary in a very natural context using stories from the news and around the world.
-You can follow a drama, practise your pronunciation, learn English for university, or for work...
+You can follow a drama, practise your pronunciation, learn English for university, or for work and much more.
 You can also study a course (from basic to advanced).
 It is the next best thing after real live classes.